Lawmaker reaches plea deal as sex-assault trial set to start

 - Facebook Live video spurs hate-crime charges against woman after 'Spanish privilege' rant WATCH

-Charges were dismissed against McAllister in a sexual-assault trial involving a different accuser last year.
-McAllister had been accused of forcing a woman into oral sex and intercourse at his home farm where she worked.
+Charges were dismissed against McAllister in a sexual-assault trial involving a different accuser who lied last year.
+McAllister had been accused of forcing the woman into oral sex and intercourse at his home farm, where she worked.

+McAllister, whose colleagues voted to suspend him after his arrest, had maintained his innocence.
+He sat stoically at the defense table as the woman testified he forced her to have sex in a barn.

+But one of McAllister’s defense lawyers got the woman to acknowledge she had changed key aspects of her story.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show the lawmaker was accused of trying to extract sexual favors in exchange for rent, not forcing a woman to have sex for rent.